-Today we take a look at the swing of a true legend of the game, Lee Trevino.
-Lee is going to show us how to release your clubhead down the line.
+Today we take a look at the golf swing release of a true legend of the game, Lee Trevino.

 To study his release a bit further, study the swing sequence from (0:38) to (0:42).
 I’ve stopped the action at a few key points, and drawn horizontal and vertical reference lines below:

 Did you like this article?
 Think you can channel a little Lee next time you are on the range?
 Then tell your friends!
-Like, Tweet, Email, or +1 below!
+Like, Tweet, Email, Pin below!